suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 ## Correlation

 pandas has a handy function to calculate pair-wise correlation between variables.
-Correlation matrix is a good indicator of which features are useful (strong correlation with target variable) and which features are correlated with each other.
+The correlation matrix is a good indicator of which features are useful (strong correlation with target variable) and which features are correlated with each other.

 {% highlight python %}
 import seaborn as sns